ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 First, let's start with the edges that are the leaves of the syntax tree.
-Literals and variable references and so on, among the rules, they are what belong to @primary@ and are particularly simple even among the @primary@ rules.
+Literals and variable references and so on, among the rules, they are what belong to `primary` and are particularly simple even among the `primary` rules.